enriquechoza/gh-actions-demo/13-ORM/01-Activities/18-Stu_Hooks/README.md

 * It's done when `User.init()` includes Hooks to hash the user's password before it is created.

- * It's done when `User.init()` includes Hooks to hash the user's password before it is updated, only if a password is provided in the payload.
+ * It's done when `User.init()` includes Hooks to hash the user's password before it is updated.

 ## 💡 Hints